jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 ```

 #### Map words to RNN
 Our training data contains both the images and captions.
 It also have a dictionary which map a vocabulary word to an integer.
-Words in the dataset are stored as word indexes in the training dataset.
-For example, the caption "A yellow school bus idles near a park" may stored as "1 5 3401 3461 78 5634 87 5 111 2" which 1 represents the "start" of a caption, 5 represents 'a', 3401 represents 'yellow' etc...
+Caption words in the dataset are stored as word indexes.
+For example, the caption "A yellow school bus idles near a park." may stored as "1 5 3401 3461 78 5634 87 5 111 2" which 1 represents the "start" of a caption, 5 represents 'a', 3401 represents 'yellow'  and 2 represents the "end" of a caption.

+> In this tutorial, we called the captions provided in the training dataset: true caption.

-The RNN does not use the word index directly.
-Instead, through a word embedding lookup table
+However, the RNN does not use the word index directly.
+Instead, through a word embedding lookup table (word2vec)
 $$
 W_{embed}
 $$
-, the word index is converted to a vector with length wordvec_dim.
+, the word index is converted to a vector of length wordvec_dim.
 The RNN will take this vector
 $$
 X_t
 $$